-Most of the sculptures from the second period (about 100 A.D.) are panels representing either the enlightenment of Buddha below and his first sermon above, or his death, the latter being surmounted by a frieze of animals (mostly lions) between simple borders, with a final frieze of irisulas above 1.
+Most of the sculptures from the second period are panels representing either the enlightenment of Buddha below and his first sermon above, or his death, the latter being surmounted by a freize of animals (mostly lions) between simple borders, with a final frieze of trisūlas above1.
 The former slabs were evidently arranged side by side below the latter as a casing to the stupa.
 Sometimes the enlightenment is replaced by another scene such as the temptation.
 The first two episodes usually, and the death always, are represented by their respective symbols-a throne under the bodhi tree, a throne under the wheel of the law, and a stupa.
-But in three instances Buddha is shown in bodily form. the figures being somewhat more delicately conceived than early northern Buddhas of indigenous type.
-As the latter first appear at Mathura in Northern India at about the same time, it seems evident that the change in sentiment regarding the representation of Buddha that they indicate affected the whole country more or less simultaneously.
+But in three instances Buddha is shown in bodily form, the figures being somewhat more delicately conceived than early northern Buddhas of indigenous type.
+As the latter first appear at Mathura at about the same time, it seems evident that the change in sentiment regarding the representation of Buddha that they indicate affected the whole country more or less simultaneously.
 In addition to these panels are larger ones bearing lotus flowers rising from a vase, perhaps symbolic of Buddha's birth, and miscellaneous carvings including human figures and a five-headed cobra.

-The railing (third period, second century A.D.) consists, as usual of a series of upright posts and horizontal rails, the former with lenticular cavities on either side for the insertion of the ends of the latter, the whole being surmounted by a massive coping-a form of construction obviously copied from that of a wooden railing.
+The railing (third periad) consists, as usual, of a series of upright posts and horizontal rails, the former with lenticular cavities on either side for the insertion of the ends of the latter, the whole being surmounted by a massive coping-a form of construction obviously copied from that of a wooden railing.
 Some fragments of a smaller railing have been fitted together to illustrate this.
 An attempt was also made long ago to reconstruct part of the great railing, but as the pieces have been set in a cement wall the railing effect is unfortunately lost.
-On its outer side the great railing is decorated with large conventionalized lotuses, many of them with borders of exquisite design, while on the coping is seen an undulating garland with Indian garland-bearers, which it is interesting to compare with a fragment from Gandhara showing the same motif treated in the Graeco-Buddhist style of the north-west frontier which will be found in the bay devoted to Graeco-Buddhist sculpture.
-On their inner sides, which would face the pilgrims as they paced round the stupa, both the coping and many of the circular medalions bear scenes illustrating the life of the Buddha and the jātaka stories of his previous births, incidentally recording in a most interesting way the buildings, costumes and mode of life in vogue in India during the period, about two thousand years ago, when they were executed 1.
+On its outer side the great railing is decorated with large conventionalized lotuses, many of them with borders of exquisite design, while on the coping is seen an undulating garland with Indian garland-bearers, which it is interesting to compare with a fragment from Gandhara showing the same motif treated in the Graeco-Buddhist style of the north-west frontier.
+On its inner side, which would face the pilgrims as they paced round the stupa, both the coping and many of the circular medallions bear scenes illustrating the life of the Buddha and the jataka stories of his previous births, incidentally recording in a most interesting way the buildings, costumes and mode of life in vogue in India during the period, about two thousand years ago, when they were executed.

-A trivila is a triple design verying in form from a trident to a flour-de-lis, it represents the "three jewels" of Budhism, the Buddha, the faith (Dharma) and the body of believers (Sangha).
+1 A tristula is a triple design varying in form from a trident to a flcur-de-lis.
+It represents the "three jewels" of Buddhism, the Buddha, the faith (Charma) and the body of believers (Sangha).